-Tickets may be purchased at the door upon arrival or online in advance.
+Tickets for general touring may be purchased at the door upon arrival or online in advance.
 Advance tickets are recommended for special events such as Independence Day, Applefest, and Family Halloween.

-Our guests will either be directed to the tractor cart just outside the Visitor Center to begin their tour at the Historic Farm Sites, or to one of two homes, the Flynn Mansion or the Tangen Home, on the Town side of the museum.
-Touring the Historic Farms remains a one-way route beginning at the Ioway Indian Site, progressing through the 1850 Pioneer Farm, and finally to the 1900 Farm.
+Guests will either be directed to the tractor cart just outside the Visitor Center to begin their tour at the Historic Farm Sites, or to open sites on the Town side of the museum.
+Touring the Historic Farms remains a one-way route beginning at the 1700 Ioway Farm, progressing through the 1850 Pioneer Farm, and finally to the 1900 Farm.
 You may tour as long as you like on your own schedule.
-On the Town side of the museum, you will follow a prescribed path to sites in town.
-Touring in the 1876 Town of Walnut Hill will be directed one-way to enter and one-way to exit the museum.
+Buildings have instituted one-way directional traffic patterns.
+Please follow signs when entering buildings.
 If there are 10 people at the next site, please wait to enter the building until you are invited by the interpreter, or as you see people leave the site.

 All staff and volunteers are required to wear masks during museum hours and maintain proper social distancing.

 The health and safety of our guests is our number one priority.
-In addition to our Museum Code of Conduct for guests, Living History Farms has established the following guidelines for touring safely during the 2020 season in response to the pandemic:
+In addition to our Museum Code of Conduct for guests, Living History Farms has established the following guidelines for touring safely during the 2021 season:

 Living History Farms urges guests to do their part when visiting and to follow CDC guidance to prevent the spread of infectious diseases by wearing a mask or face covering, maintaining a safe distance between yourself and other groups; washing your hands often with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth; covering your mouth and nose when you cough or sneeze; and most importantly, staying home if you feel sick.